souliss/souliss.github.io/_posts/articles/2015-08-03-new-lyt-just-arrived.md

 Those will be officially included in the next Souliss release, so lets start to get your lamps on the [Authometion store!](http://authometion.com/shop/it/)

 ![](https://github.com/souliss/souliss.github.io/blob/master/images/2015-08/LYT shield.jpg?raw=true)

+Have a look of what you can do using Souliss and LYT in the following video

+<iframe width="1600" height="800" src="https://www.youtube.com/embed/j4_wvbMCjWo" frameborder="0" allowfullscreen></iframe>